Abdurrahmanxii/Pharos-Auto-Bot/README.md

 This software is provided "as is" without warranties.
 Use at your own risk.
 The developers are not responsible for any losses or issues caused by using this bot.

+## Buy Me a Coffee

+- **EVM:** 0xe74d20cf64404e8ec61b6a093e7cf25ee71290bc
+- **TON:** UQD2OqWi9XgRiimManJzwhf350H3E8xz5kZUTPtqqJeRNb2t
+- **SOL:** B6oZH8fQnE54mcMmXYxav3iytRvMx7BSyM2EBJHBmSn4
+- **SUI:** 0xbe8e21c3a83e181182a18e8120c2e4f8944e9466554364c5fbbd2da964443727

+Thank you for visiting this repository, don't forget to contribute in the form of follows and stars.
+If you have questions, find an issue, or have suggestions for improvement, feel free to contact me or open an *issue* in this GitHub repository.

+**Abdurrahmanxii**

 ## License 📄